joshgerdes/jekyll-uno/_drafts/native-rdp-client-azure-bastion.md

 * A Virtual Machine to connect to
 * Reader role on the Virtual Machine
 * Read role on the Network Interface Card of the Virtual Machine
-* Reader role on the Azure BAstion resource
+* Reader role on the Azure Bastion resource
 * Virtual Machine Administrator _(or User)_ login role - _if using_ [_Azure Active Directory_](https://docs.microsoft.com/en-us/azure/active-directory/devices/howto-vm-sign-in-azure-ad-windows "Login to Windows virtual machine in Azure using Azure Active Directory authentication") _authentication_.

 ### Create Azure Bastion